Richmond-area schools surpass 100 confirmed COVID-19 cases among employees

 The superintendent has reported cases in the following locations:

-Henrico County Public Schools, which reported 30 employee cases to the Richmond Times-Dispatch, will decide whether or not to allow more students to come back to the classroom on October 22 through a hybrid model.
+The Henrico school system, which reported 30 employee cases to The Times-Dispatch, will decide whether to allow more students to come back to the classroom on Oct.
+22 through a hybrid model.

-Like Chesterfield, the Henrico School Board meets every two weeks to discuss whether or not they’ll phase back into in-person instruction.
+Like Chesterfield, the Henrico School Board meets every two weeks to discuss whether it will phase back into in-person instruction.
 Henrico won’t go back to in-person instruction until at least November.
+However, prekindergarten, kindergarten and special needs students have begun attending in-person meetings, and beginning next month some elementary students and some high schoolers in the technical and career education program will have in-person learning.

 (804) 649-6023